DMW2151/gcaas/readme.md

         time_total:  0.080624s
 ```

+I replicated this test using both cached requests (avg. \~70ms) and the health endpoint (avg. \~65ms).
+In general, the geocoding is ~easy~ for redis, and while the `Geocoder Web Cache` can help a bit, the "pain" in the system isn't so much load on the server (at this level of load) as it is the latency from a local machine to the geocoding server.

-To simulate a higher load situation, I created a test list of sample addresses to request for forward geocoding.
-I sent these over the wire with eight parallel processes, and found that the API was able to handle this volume OK, but there's still some work to be done to improve performance here.
+To simulate a higher load situation, I created a list of sample addresses to request for forward geocoding.
+I sent these over the wire with eight parallel processes.
+In this test I found that the API was able to handle this volume OK, but there's still some work to be done to improve performance here, I have not examined the traces to determine where this latency is, though Redis insights could help with that.

 ```bash
 time (cat nyc_address_sample.txt |\